-- Changing the Log System Settings: - 1.
-Select a Level for Log Server: - Select Do not log at all to shut down the Log System function - Select Log errors, see DB_LGERR for details to log the error informations
+Changing the Log System Settings:

+- 1. Select a Level for Log Server: - Select Do not log at all to shut down the Log System function - Select Log errors, see DB_LGERR for details to log the error informations - Select Log slow operations, see DB_LGSTM for details to log the operations those runs too slowly - Select Log errors and slow operations to log both the errors and slow operations - Select Log SQL, see DB_LGSQL for details to log the SQL command, connection, disconnections, commit, rollback, errors and slow operations

-- Select Log slow operations, see DB_LGSTM for details to log the operations those runs too slowly - Select Log errors and slow operations to log both the errors and slow operations - Select Log SQL, see DB_LGSQL for details to log the SQL command, connection, disconnetions, commit,rollback, errors and slow operations - Select Log all operations on exit to log all operations when exit from database - Select Log all operations on startup/exit to log all operations when both connection and disconnect the server - 2.
-Select a error log level for logging errors: - Select Core dumped or DB crash error to log error codes below 30,000 - Select Disconnect error or DB crash error to log error codes below 20,000 - Select Abort, disconnect, or DB crash error to log error codes below 10,000 - Select Normal, abort, disconnect, or DB crash error to log the error codes below 100 - Select Warning or other error to log error codes over 0 (i.e., all errors) - 3.
+- Select Log all operations on exit to log all operations when exit from database - Select Log all operations on startup/exit to log all operations when both connection and disconnect the server - 2.
+Select a error log level for logging errors: - Select Core dumped or DB crash error to log error codes >30,000 - Select Disconnect error or DB crash error to log error codes >20,000 - Select Abort, disconnect, or DB crash error to log error codes >10,000 - Select Normal, abort, disconnect, or DB crash error to log error codes >100 - Select Warning or other error to log error codes over 0 (i.e., all errors) - 3.
 Specify the threshold for the slow operations.
 The unit is second. - 4.
-Select Log SYSINFO options: - Select Log basic information such as execution time, rc, connection ID, etc. to log basic system information.

-- select Log all the information as the above setting (DB_LGSYS=0) and SYSUSER and SYSINFO information to log SYSUSER, SYSINFO and basic information - Select Log all the information as the above two settings (DB_LGSYS=1) and SYSTEM memory information if detectable to log both the above and the SYSTEM memory information. - 5.
+Select Log SYSINFO options: - Select Log basic information: execution time, rc, connection id, etc. to log basic system information. - select Log above information plus SYSUSER and SYSINFO information to log SYSUSER, SYSINFO and basic information - Select Log above information plus SYSTEM memory information if detectable to log both the above and the SYSTEM memory information. - 5.
 Specify the maximum size of the Log file and the unit is MB. - 6.
 Specify the maximum numbers of the Log file. - 7.
-Select the Log SQL action: - Select Do not log SQL statement to do not log the SQL statement - Select Log any non-select SQL statement to log the SQL statement except the SELET statement - Select Log all SQL statement to log all kinds of SQL statement - 8.
-Specify whether to log the execution plan. - 9.
-Specify whether to log the input parameter's value: - Do not want to log the input parameter's value, select Do not log input parameter's value - Select Log input parameter's value to log the input parameter's value - Select Log input parameter's value and stored procedure's executed SQL command to log both input parameter's value and the stored procedure's SQL command - 10.
+Select the Log SQL action: - Select Do not log SQL statements to do not log the SQL statement - Select Log non-select SQL statements to log the SQL statement except the SELECT statement - Select Log all SQL statements to log all kinds of SQL statement - 8.
+Specify whether to log the execution plan.

+- 9. Specify whether to log the input parameter's value: - Do not want to log the input parameter's value, select Do not log value of input parameter - Select Log value of input parameter to log the input parameter's value - Select Log value of input parameter and SQL commands executed by stored procedures to log both input parameter's value and the stored procedure's SQL command - Select Log trigger's SQL statement and parameter to log both input parameter's value and the trigger's SQL command - Select Log both stored procedure and trigger's SQL statement and parameter to log both input parameter's value and the stored procedure and the trigger's SQL command - 10.
 Specify whether to log the lock information when time out or deadlock. - 11.
 Specify the log directory in the Server Log Directory filed or click the browse button () to select a path - 12.
 Specify whether to zip the earlier log file to save the storage.select the check box to start the zip function. - 13.
 Input how many days to retain log files